Isabelle Wight Duncan: Career

 Isabelle was annoyed that the author was assumed to be male.
 For later editions, it was published under her name.

 Personal life and death

-She married George John Craig Duncan who was the minister of Kirkpatrick Durham.
-They relocated to London.
-She bore nine children.
+She married George John Craig Duncan, who was the minister of Kirkpatrick Durham.
+His father was Scottish banker, minister and social reformer Henry Duncan.

+She relocated to London with her husband and bore nine children.

-Duncan died in Bayswater in 1878.
+Duncan died in Bayswater, London on 26 December 1878.